boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 is sometimes difficult for engines that support targets like embedded systems.
 Thus, this functionality must be delegated to the engine or runtime ... somehow.

-So how did we end up implementing Now if we have no access to the system clock or time zone?
-Well, a builder pattern of course!
+How did we end up implementing `Now` if we have no access to the system clock or time zone?
+Well ... a builder pattern of course!

 ```rust
 #[derive(Default)]